raehik/old-blog.raehik.net/_drafts/2015-01-10-writing-a-custom-redcarpet-renderer.md

 --------------

 Now the question is posed: how to implement shortlink conversion?
-Writing a Markdown preprocessor would be a silly idea and I'm not a fan of the idea after the [last one](!GitHub "raehik/mdwiki-preprocess") I tried making.
+I tried writing a [Markdown
+preprocessor](!GitHub "raehik/mdwiki-preprocess") before and it soon
+became clear that I'd have to write a full Markdown parser to understand where not to convert shortlinks.
 I chose to write a custom RedCarpet renderer since it's the converter I use for general use (TODO) and Jekyll.
-After a bit of reading on the [RedCarpet GitHub repo](!GitHub "vmg/redcarpet") it was reasonably straightforward how to create one.
+After a bit of reading on the [RedCarpet GitHub repo](!GitHub "vmg/redcarpet") I found it reasonably straightforward how to create one.

 The specification for my shortlink renderer follows: